arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 ```

 Works like a charm!
 Good: we know how to get the symbol at point.
-We will have to pass it to `consult-line`.
+We will have to pass it somehow to `consult-line`.

 ## How does `consult-line` work?
 Now, if we want to build a `consult-line-symbol-at-point` function,